 2.1 The application site is located approximately 0.5km south east of Batley town centre within an area which is without notation on the proposals map although it falls within a wider regeneration area.
 The immediate area surrounding the site has a mixed residential/commercial character.
-Whilst the site is on the periphery of an existing concentration of industrial/commercial uses, residential properties are situated both to the east of the site at a higher level and to the west on the other side of the A652 Bradford road.
+Whilst the site is on the periphery of an existing concentration of industrial/commercial uses, residential properties are situated both to the east of the site at a higher level (approx. 30m) and to the west on the other side of the A652 Bradford road.
 The main Dewsbury to Leeds railway line runs to the east of the site on an elevated embankment.
 The site forms part of a hard surfaced yard area measuring approximately 1650m which appears to have been used as an overspill carpark for the former Batley Frontier Club which is now a fitness centre and Gym.
-A steep vegetated embankment, which includes mature trees, rises to the east of the site towards the railway embankment.
+A steep vegetated embankment, which includes mature trees, rises to the east of the site towards the railway embankment and then beyond to the rear of residential properties.
 Consequently, whilst the nearest residential properties are located approximately 130 metres from the boundary of the site, views of the site from these properties are screened.